yenysyafitry/Information-Security-Awareness/README.md

 <p align="justify">
 11. Which two characteristics are examples of poor passwords?
-(Choose two.)
+(Choose two.)</br>
 a.
-A commonly used word or unchanged default password
+A commonly used word or unchanged default password</br>
 b.
-A memorable passphrase written as a random sequence of keyboard keys
+A memorable passphrase written as a random sequence of keyboard keys</br>
 c.
-A combination of random letters, numbers, and special characters meaningful only to you
+A combination of random letters, numbers, and special characters meaningful only to you</br>
 d.
 A predictable sequence of numbers or words
 <details>
 <summary markdown="span">Answer :</summary>